gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

 # Moving our robot

 In this tutorial we will learn how to move our robot.
 We will use the robot we built in [Build your own robot](SDF_tutorial_link) tutorial.
 You can download the robot from [here](car_world.sdf).
-To run the file open the terminal and write `ign gazebo car_world.sdf`. you should have your robot look like this
+To run the file open the terminal and write

+`ign gazebo car_world.sdf`

+you should have your robot look like this

 [!car_world](screen_shot)

 ## What is a plugin

-To make our robot move we will use `diff_drive` plugin.
+To make our robot move we will use the `diff_drive` plugin.
 But before doing so Let's answer the question "What is a plugin".A plugin is a chunk of code that is compiled as a shared library and inserted into the simulation.
 Plugins make us control many aspects of the simulation the world, models and etc.

 ### diff_drive plugin